hanszt/advent-of-code-2021/assignments/day10SyntaxScoring.md

 So, the last completion string above - ])}> - would be scored as follows:

 Start with a total score of 0.
-Multiply the total score by 5 to get 0, then add the value of ] (2) to get a new total score of 2.
+Multiply the total score by 5 to get 0, then aoc.add the value of ] (2) to get a new total score of 2.
-Multiply the total score by 5 to get 10, then add the value of ) (1) to get a new total score of 11.
+Multiply the total score by 5 to get 10, then aoc.add the value of ) (1) to get a new total score of 11.
-Multiply the total score by 5 to get 55, then add the value of } (3) to get a new total score of 58.
+Multiply the total score by 5 to get 55, then aoc.add the value of } (3) to get a new total score of 58.
-Multiply the total score by 5 to get 290, then add the value of > (4) to get a new total score of 294.
+Multiply the total score by 5 to get 290, then aoc.add the value of > (4) to get a new total score of 294.
 The five lines' completion strings have total scores as follows:
 ````
 }}]])})] - 288957 total points.